dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 ## Dependency ordering

-Applications depend on each other, and we should be able to express that some degree.
-At first sight, one can distinguish between infrastructure applications providing core functionalities such as ingress, secret management, RBAC, cert management, service mesh, etc.; and product applications.
+Applications depend on each other, and we should be able to express that to some degree.
+As initial approach, one can distinguish between infrastructure applications providing core functionalities such as ingress, secret management, RBAC, cert management, service mesh, etc.; and product applications.
 For example if you use the popular service mesh [linkerd](https://linkerd.io/), it must be in place before any applications come up, because it injects sidecars into application pods starting up.
 Having a way to stall the installation of product applications until the infra is ready spares us the chore of dealing with such race-conditions and other problems.

 With Flux's [`dependsOn`](https://fluxcd.io/docs/components/kustomize/kustomization/#kustomization-dependencies), we can prevent an application to be synced unless its dependencies are in the Ready state, in other words, to guarantee installation ordering.
 Unfortunately, this feature is missing from Argo CD [but it is proposed](https://github.com/argoproj/argo-cd/issues/7437).